MIERUNE/qgis-jaxa-earth-plugin/README.md

 ![03](imgs/03.jpg)

 > **Note**
 > This plugin is not related to [JAXA](https://www.jaxa.jp/).
-It is just using [JAXA Earth API for Python](https://data.earth.jaxa.jp/api/python/index.html) distributed by JAXA.
-JAXA Earth API for Python is Prototype, so this plugin is also Prototype.
+It just uses [JAXA Earth API for Python](https://data.earth.jaxa.jp/api/python/index.html) distributed by JAXA.
+JAXA Earth API for Python is a prototype, so this plugin is also a prototype.

 ## License